jorge-olive/leader-based-replication/README.md

 ## Experiment / POC

-Here I am setting up a leader + two replicas docker based postgresql cluster.
-In order to start it, run the commands in `postgresScript.ps1`; you will be promted to introduce the password which is "secret" .
+Here I am setting up a docker based  leader + two replicas postgresql cluster.
+In order to start it, run the commands in `postgresScript.ps1`; you will be promted a few times to introduce the password which is "secret" .
 On the application side, it already includes the connection strings to these, so it's a matter of running it.

-Once you start the program, a very simple Blog/Post/Comment will be configured with a the migrations will be executed on the leader node; Shortly they are replicated to both replicas.
-Once the command is executed, two different threads will start adding load to the system:
+Once you start the program, a very simple Blog/Post/Comment model will be configured, and the migrations will be executed on the leader node.
+The replication process will take care of reproducing these tables in both replicas.
+Once the setup is finished, two different threads will start adding load to the system:

 - A first task will start creating data, with two parallel subtasks: